jslefche/sem_book/docs/04-Coefficients.md

 ## Unstandardized and Standardized Coefficients

 Path (or regression) coefficients are the inferential engine behind structural equation modeling, and by extension all of linear regression.
 They relate changes in the dependent variable $y$ to changes in the independent variable $x$, and thus act as a measure of association.
-In fact, you may recall from the chapter on global estimation that, under specific circumstances, path coefficients can be expressed as (partial) correlations, a unitless measure of association that makes them excellent for comparisons.
+In fact, you may recall from the chapter on global estimation that, under some circumstances, path coefficients can be expressed as (partial) correlations, a unitless measure of association that makes them excellent for comparisons.
 They also allow us to generate predictions for new values of $x$ and are therefore useful in testing and extrapolating model results.

 We will consider two kinds of regression coefficients: unstandardized (or raw) coefficients, and standardized coefficients.

 Unstandardized coefficients are the default values returned by all statistical programs.
 In short, they reflect the expected (linear) change in the response with each unit change in the predictor.
-For a coefficient value $\beta = 0.5$, for example, a 1 unit change in $x$ there is, on average, an 0.5 unit change in $y$.
+For a coefficient value $\beta = 0.5$, for example, a 1 unit change in $x$ is, on average, an 0.5 unit change in $y$.

 In models with more than one independent variable (e.g., $x1$, $x2$, etc), the coefficient reflects the expected change in $y$ *given* the other variables in the model.
 This implies that the effect of one particular variable controls for the presence of other variables, generally by holding them constant at their mean.
 This is why such coefficients are referred to as *partial* regression coefficients, because they reflect the independent (or partial) contributions of any particular variable.

 As an aside: one tricky aspect to interpretation involves transformations.
 When the log-transformation is applied, for example, the relationships between the variable are no longer linear.
 This means that we have to change our interpretation slightly.
 When $y$ is log-transformed, the coefficient $\beta$ is interpreted as a 1 unit change in $x$ leads to a $(exp(\beta) - 1) \times 100%$ change in $y$.
-Oppositely, when the independent variable $x$ is log-transformed, $\beta$ is interpreted as a 1% change in $x$ leads to a $\beta$ increase in $y$.
+Oppositely, when the independent variable $x$ is log-transformed, $\beta$ is interpreted as a 1% change in $x$ leads to a $\beta$ change in $y$.
 Finally, when both are transformed, both are expressed in percentages: a 1% change in $x$ leads to a $(exp(\beta) - 1) \times 100%$ change in $y$.
-Transformations often confound intrepretation, so it is worth mentioning.
+Transformations often confound interpretation, so it is worth mentioning.

 In contrast to raw coefficients, standardized coefficients are expressed in equivalent units, regardless of the original measurements.
 Often these are in units of standard deviations of the mean (scale standardization) but, as we shall see shortly, there are other possibilities.
 The goal of standardization is to increase _comparability_.
 In other words, the magnitude of standardized coefficients can be directly compared to make inferences about the relative strength of relationships.

 In SEM, it is often advised to report both unstandardized and standardized coefficients, because they present different and mutually exclusive information.
 Unstandardized coefficients contain information about both the variance *and* the mean, and thus are essential for prediction.
 Along these lines, they are also useful for comparing across models fit to the same variables, but using different sets of data.
-Because the most common form of standardization concerns scaling by the sample standard deviations, data derived from different sources (i.e., different datasets) have different sample variances and their standardized coefficients are not immediately comparable.
+Because the most common form of standardization involves scaling by the sample standard deviations, data derived from different sources (i.e., different datasets) have different sample variances and their standardized coefficients are not immediately comparable.

 Unstandardized coefficients also reflect the phenomenon of interest in straightforward language.
 Imagine telling someone that 1 standard deviation change in nutrient input levels would result in a 6 standard deviation change in water quality.
-That might seem impressive until it becomes clear that the size of the dataset has reduced the sample variance, and the absoluty relationship reveals only a very tiny change in water quality with each unit change in nutrient levels.
+That might seem impressive until it becomes clear that the size of the dataset has reduced the sample variance, and the absolute relationship reveals only a very tiny change in water quality with each unit change in nutrient levels.
 Not so impressive anymore.

-Standardized effects, on the other hand, are useful for comparing the relative magnitude of change associated with different paths in the same model (i.e., using the same dataset).
+Standardized effects, on the other hand, are useful for comparing the relative magnitude of change associated with different paths in the same model (i.e., using data drawn frmo the same population).
 Care should be taken *not* to interpret these relationships as the 'proportion of variance explained'--for example, a larger standardized coefficient does not explain more variance in the response than a smaller standardized coefficient--but rather in terms of relative influence on the mean of the response.

 By extension, standardization is necessary to compare indirect or compound effects among different sets of paths in the same model: for example, comparing direct vs. indirect pathways in a partial mediation model.
-This is because those  pathways could be measured in very different units, and their relative magnitudes might simply reflect their measurement units rather than any stronger or weaker explanatory power.
+This is because those pathways can and often are measured in very different units, and their relative magnitudes might simply reflect their measurement units rather than any stronger or weaker effects.

-In contrast, comparing the strength of indirect or compound effects across the same path in different models *requires* unstandardized coefficients, due to the issue of different sample variances raised above.
+In contrast, comparing the strength of indirect or compound effects across the same set of variables in different models *requires* unstandardized coefficients, due to the issue of different sample variances raised above.
 Comparing the same path across different models using standardized coefficients would require a demonstration that the sample variances are not significantly different (or alternately, that the entire population has been sampled).

 Thus, both standardized and unstandardized coefficients have their place in structural equation modeling.
 Let's now explore some of the different forms of standardization, and how they can be achieved.